FindMySchool LogoFindMySchool

 Best suited to families who want a high-performing primary with a strong early years foundation and a clear behaviour culture, and who are ready to manage the practical challenge of oversubscription.

 The most recent inspection outcome was Good, with Outstanding judgements for Behaviour and attitudes and Early years provision.
-Academic outcomes are also strong, with 84% reaching the expected standard in reading, writing and maths in the latest published Key Stage 2 data, compared with an England average of 62%.
+Academic outcomes are more mixed in the current 2025 dataset, with 60% reaching the expected standard in reading, writing and maths.
+Subject-level indicators are stronger in places, including 80% at expected standard in reading and 90% in writing.

 Admissions for Reception places are managed through Bexley’s coordinated process, and allocation depends on the published oversubscription criteria and how demand falls in a given year.
 Because the school is oversubscribed, families should read the current admissions arrangements carefully and consider realistic alternative preferences as well.

-Bexley’s published timeline states that the application window opens on 1 September 2025 and closes on 15 January 2026.
-Offers are scheduled to be issued on 16 April 2026.
+For Reception entry in September 2027 in Bexley, applications close on 15 January 2027, with offers issued on 16 April 2027.
+Offers are scheduled to be issued on 16 April 2027.
 Apply through the local authority’s primary admissions process rather than directly to the school.

 Yes.
 The school takes children from age 3 and promotes Bumblebees Nursery as part of its early years offer.
 For September 2026 intake, the school has published nursery tour dates in early March, and families are expected to book a visit.